lupyuen/pinetime-rust-mynewt/rust/app/src/companion.md

 This kind of Asynchronous Messaging is common for networking apps.

 _The response from PineTime appears truncated in our unfinished app.
-What does the response look like?_
+What does the entire response look like?_

 The full response message from PineTime (returned via GATT Notification) looks like this...